Electron surface scattering kernel for a plasma facing a semiconductor: Formalism

 where $R(E,\xi)=1-D(E,\xi)$ is the probability for an electron with energy $E$ and direction cosine $\xi$ to be quantum-mechanically reflected by the interface potential and $\Delta R(E,\xi|E^\prime,\xi^\prime)$ is the part of the kernel accounting for the scattering cascades inside the solid producing a backscattered electron with energy $0<E^\prime \leq E$ and direction cosine $\xi^\prime$.

 The integral relation~\eqref{IntegralRelation} holds for that part of the incoming electron energy distribution function which describes electrons with energy large enough to overcome the repulsive wall potential.
 Only this group of electrons hits the material interface and is not reflected by the wall potential.
 Since we measure energy from the potential just outside the interface, electrons of this group have positive energy.
-Likewise, electrons leaving the solid require a kinetic energy perpendicular to the interface larger than the electron affinity $\chi$.
+Likewise, ignoring tunneling through the total potential barrier arising from the matching of the Schottky barrier with the repulsive wall potential, which is of minor importance for not too strong electric fields at the plasma-solid interface, electrons leaving the solid require a kinetic energy perpendicular to the interface larger than the electron affinity $\chi$.
 Their total energy $E^\prime$ is thus also positive.
 Hence, the surface scattering kernel~\eqref{SSK} is defined for $E, E^\prime \geq 0$.
+Situations where tunneling matters, for instance, in the multi-emissive sheaths of the divertor regions of fusion devices~\cite{TKR23,TKR20,Campanell20} are outside the scope of the present work.
+Our focus is instead on low-temperature plasmas facing a solid without affecting the emissive properties of the interface itself.

 Since the scattering cascade encoded in $B(E,\eta|E^\prime,\eta^\prime)$ involves states far away from the extremal points of the conduction band, we do not employ effective electron masses inside the solid as we did before~\cite{BF15,BF17a,BFP18}.
 Instead, we now simply take bare electron masses (also for the holes).
 This is of course an approximation, but overcoming it requires to account for the full band structure, including nonparabolicities as well as multi-valleys, which is beyond our present scope.
 It is also not obvious, to what extent band structure details affect the surface scattering kernel and the emission yield quantitatively.
 It is conceivable that many band structure details are washed out due to the cascade's multiple scattering.
 Hence, the conduction band density of states reads $\rho(E)=\sqrt{E+\chi}/2$ and the relation between the internal ($\eta$) and external direction cosines ($\xi$), to be obtained from the conservation of the lateral momentum and the total energy, becomes $1-\eta^2=(1-\xi^2)E/(E+\chi)$ from which $\eta(\xi)$ and its inverse $\xi(\eta)$ follow.
 Using, $\partial \eta^\prime/\partial\xi^\prime = E^\prime \xi^\prime /((E^\prime + \chi)\eta^\prime)$ we finally obtain~\cite{BFP18}